Bevin Prince: Personal life

 From 2018 to 2020, Prince had a podcast called Be My Neighbor, along with Brittany Levine.

 After the start of COVID-19 pandemic, Prince and Friend decided to leave New York City and move to Wilmington, North Carolina to be closer to her family.
-On July 3, 2022, Friend was struck by lightning on Masonboro Island while boating with friends and died of his injuries, a week before his 34th birthday.
+On July 3, 2022, Friend was struck by lightning on Masonboro Island while boating with friends and died of his injuries, at age 33.